burnedpopcorn/UTMT-Enhanced-Tools/BetterExportGMS2Enums/README.md

 I actually don't know who made this original file
 But it needed Improvements, since it could only decompile the Unknown Enums

-also, this is a UnderAnalyzer only Script, because only UnderAnaylzer uses Enums like Unknown Enums
+also, this is a UnderAnalyzer only Script, because only UnderAnalyzer uses Enums like Unknown Enums

  Changes:
 - Added ability to detect and add ```e__VW``` and ```e__BG``` Enums (Usually used for GMS1 Compatiablity Scripts)